Donderstal/IRL_RPG/README.md

 ### LOG

+### MAR 8, 2020
+* Added textContainer class, which will display battle Text
+* Experimenting with filling up textContainer dynamically

+### MAR 7, 2020
+* Added UI-buttons for player in battle
+* Buttons are selectable and react to user input

+### MAR 5, 2020
+* Added 'battle mode'
+* Transitioning in and out of battles works
+* Animation and SFX for start and end of battles
+* Added battlePiece class for battle sprites

 #### MAR 3, 2020
-* Added 4 maps that make up the first leven
+* Added 4 maps that make up the first level
 * Reorganizing how maps are stored
 * Adding improved generic tilesheet